FlipsideCrypto/ethereum-models/models/doc_descriptions/contracts/eth_token_convention.md

 {% docs eth_token_convention %}

-The token standard utilized by this contract.
+[BETA TABLE] - The token standard utilized by this contract.

 {% enddocs %}